 An Admiral holds four stars and is the most senior Flag Rank.
 An Admiral can serve as Commander of Regional Commands, Joint Commands, Chairman of the Joint Chiefs Staff, and Chief of Naval Operations.

-You now know that Navy Corps Rank is a military rank obtained by joining the Navy and serving for at least eight years, or by being appointed by another Navy-affiliated organization like the Naval Academy.
-This article has looked at the qualifications and benefits of the Navy Corps Rank to help you decide if it’s worth it to join!
+Navy Corps Rank is a military rank obtained by joining the Navy and serving for at least eight years, or by appointment by another Navy-affiliated organization such as the Naval Academy.
+This article has examined the qualifications and benefits of the Navy Corps Rank to assist you in deciding whether it is worthwhile to join!

 Follow this article to find out the pictorial history of US Navy uniforms from 1776 to 1976 and beneficial information about US Navy uniforms as well!